 Mick’s organs were hit by the septic shock from the bacteria, causing limited functionality.
 The intense medication he was on to stabilise his blood pressure resulted in limited circulation, causing further damage to his limbs and extremities.
 The toxic shock also caused burn-like injuries to over 70% of Mick’s skin.

 Mick's first amputations were carried out on 16th January 2019.
 He has since had numerous trips to theatre to clean out his wounds, deal with further infection, and complete a muscle flap transfer to cover the initial infection site.
 Mick's arms are now both amputated below the elbow, and both his legs are amputated above the knee.
-He has undergone multiple skin grafts, and continues his recovery in hospital.
-The future
+He has undergone multiple skin grafts, and has had to have his right shoulder replaced due to dead and crumbling bone.

 It is encouraging that the position of Mick’s arm amputations mean that he should be able to manage well on prosthetics.
+Mick has begun on the long journey of learning to use prosthetic arms, and trialling different types of technology.
 The rehab doctors have also explained that hand prosthetics are now vastly improved.
 Using myoelectric prosthetics Mick should have a good range of movement, control and ability.
-This has been very reassuring to Mick who, when he was able to talk via a speaking valve on the ventilator, said he is thinking a lot about work.
 Getting back to work, being active and involved in his family is a really important part of who Mick is, and will be central to his recovery and wellbeing.

 Life as they knew it will never be the same again for Mick, Katharine, Amelia and Thomas.
 Financial support from friends and the community around them, however, will make a significant difference in ensuring the new chapter of their lives is the best it could possibly be.